bestander/pong-mmo-server/README.md

 pong-mmo-server
 ==========================

 A Node.js server module for hosting multiplayer pong games.
-This module contains only the actual game logic and does not go beyond sending socket packages about balls and paddles positions in time.
+This module deals only with sending pong field updates to connected clients.

+See [documentation](https://github.com/bestander/pong-mmo-www/tree/master/documentation) for details about goals, design and usage.